Configure IP (Internet Protocol configuration)

 Q313190 - Use IPSec IP Filter Lists.

-Domain Name System - docs.microsoft.com
+Domain Name System - learn.microsoft.com

 ipchicken - Display your current IP.